mdn/content/files/en-us/web/css/justify-self/index.md

 justify-self: stretch;

 /* Positional alignment */
-justify-self: anchor-center; /* Pack item around the center of an associated anchor element */
+justify-self: anchor-center; /* Center item with respect to an associated anchor element */
 justify-self: center; /* Pack item around the center */
 justify-self: start; /* Pack item from the start */
 justify-self: end; /* Pack item from the end */